What Are Inert Properties? 5 Key Points Explained

 • Recessed Chamber Test vs. Membrane Test: For a recessed chamber test, the process ends after reaching the maximum pressure and low flow.
 In contrast, a membrane test may include additional steps like cake wash, membrane squeeze, and air blow down.

-• Cake Washing and Membrane Operations: If cake washing is part of the test, membranes are inflated to a specific pressure (50 – 60 psig), and wash water is introduced.
-The effectiveness of the washing is determined by taking filtrate samples over several minutes.
+• Cake Washing and Membrane Operations: If cake washing is part of the test, the membranes are inflated to a specific pressure (50 - 60 psig) and wash water is introduced.
+Washing efficiency is determined by taking filtrate samples for several minutes.

 4. Post-Filtration Procedures and Analysis